 ATRS also provides a lump sum death benefit for ATRS active and retired members with 5 years of credited service.
-The amount will be up to \$10,000 for contributory members and up to \$6,667 for non-contributory members.
-In addition, if the member has a dependent child at the time of his/her death, an additional lump sum death benefit of \$10,000 is paid to each surviving, dependent child.
+The amount for contributory members will be up to \$10,000 for contributory members and up to \$6,667 for non-contributory members.